The life of Namkhai Norbu Rinpoche

 Chögyal Namkhai Norbu: I will not only keep these commitments only for a few days, but until I have total realization relationships with people, relationships with students, will always exist, so I will keep them.

+Chögyal Namkhai Norbu: The 27 Commitments.
 Namgyalgar, Third Level Training, March 31, 2000

 Then, later, many people asked me to teach Dzogchen teaching.
 So in this case, teaching means I am showing the path, and students apply and follow, and they try to have realization.
 So that is not only for my students, but for myself also.
 I am still in the human dimension.
 I am in samsara just like you.
-There is not much difference.
+There isn’t much difference.
 Maybe I have a little more experience of Dzogchen teaching and knowledge.
 That is true.
 But we are all in samsara.
-So we need realization.
+So we need realisation.
 To have realization we need the path.
 We need to apply the path, follow the path, in the correct way.
 Otherwise we could not have realization.
 So then when I am going to teach someone, “to teach,” means I am working with transmission, working with my path, which is what I am following.
-Continue reading »

 Chögyal Namkhai Norbu: Man, Medicine, and Society